trainingbansari-png/Predictive-analytics/README.md

 This project demonstrates how to use machine learning to predict customer churn in a subscription-based service, with an interactive dashboard that allows businesses to explore and make predictions about customer churn.

-Let me know if you need further assistance with anything!
-# Predictive-analytics
-Predictive Analytics for Real world data